 We All Need to Develop Chatbots to Move The Technology: The Story of Dashly Leadbot

-Leadbot is the feature we’re truly proud of.
-It’s a chatbot that helps our customers qualify users on their websites, collect leads, and sell more with the same traffic.
+Chatbot is the feature we’re truly proud of.
+What is a bot?
+It’s software that helps our customers qualify users on their websites, collect leads, and sell more with the same traffic.

-We began developing it 1.5 years ago.
+We began developing Dashly chatbot 1.5 years ago.
 Today we want to tell the story behind Leadbot and share our experience.
 This is what we’ll talk about in this post: